Frequently Asked Questions

 A. No, it is sponsored by the Maryland State Department of Education and numerous other groups.

 A. Yes, we have 2 sign language interpreters with the YLF from 8 am – 11 pm each day.

 Q. How many years has this program been in existence?

-A. The 2009 YLF was our 10th year of conducting the program in the state of Maryland.
+A. 12 years.
 We began in 2000 and now have over 200 alumni from the Maryland Youth Leadership Forum.